WhitakerLab/scona/CONTRIBUTING.md

 4. Submit a [pull request][link_pullrequest].

     A member of the executive team will review your changes, have a bit of discussion and hopefully merge them in!
+    The earlier you submit a pull request is the earlier you can get feedback on your changes, so don't be afraid to submit pull requests before you've finished making them.

 **Success!!** :balloon::balloon::balloon: Well done!
 And thank you :smiley::tada::sparkles: